DataScienceUB/DeepLearningMaster20192020/README.md

 ## DeepLearningMaster Repository

-This repository contains notebooks used in DEEP LEARNING COURSE of the [MASTER ON FOUNDATIONS OF DATA SCIENCE](http://www.ub.edu/datascience/master/) of the Universitat de Barcelona.
+This repository contains notebooks used in DEEP LEARNING COURSE of the [MASTER IN FUNDAMENTAL PRINCIPLES OF DATA SCIENCE](http://www.ub.edu/datascience/master/) of the Universitat de Barcelona.

 ## Course Description